fdesjardins/notams/readme.md

-# notams (deprecated by bureaucrats)
+# DEPRECATED: notams

 Fetch NOTAMs (Notices to Airmen) from https://pilotweb.nas.faa.gov using Node.js

 ⚠️ This project is deprecated.
-The FAA has unfortunately prevented the ability to scrape NOTAMs and has threatened legal action to those who circumvent it.
-If you find this annoying (you should) please send the FAA lots of complaints.
-Their safeguards should be fairly easy to get around because the FAA is often technologically inept.
-However, you'll need to modify this package or figure that out yourself, and you will accept the risk yourself.
-My apologies ☹️
+The FAA has unfortunately prevented the ability to easily retrieve notams.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]